 If you intend to work for a completely different company, then you must apply for a different visa.
 Back to L1 FAQs

-Yes, this should not be a problem providing that you did not enter the US on ESTA and that you are eligible for this particular type of visa.
+Yes, this should not be a problem providing that they did not enter the US on ESTA and that they are eligible for this particular type of visa.
 Back to L1 FAQs

 If you are looking into the possibility of applying for an L1 Visa, contact Vazquez & Poudat, PLLC today!
 Florida immigration attorneys Suzanne Vazquez and Maud Poudat are both certified as experts in Immigration and Nationality Law by the FL Bar.
 Call us at (407) 674-6968 during office hours or email us at info@VPImmigration.com and we will call you shortly.
 If you have an emergency after office hours please call us at (407) 925-2554 and we will contact you back.